gryphonshafer/Quizzing-Rule-Book/governance/internationals.md

 - Each team must have a coach and may also have an assistant coach.

 ## Event Registration
-- All arrangements, promotion, and administration will be by the Life Impact Office.
+- All arrangements, promotion, and administration will be by the LIFE Office.
-- Notification by each district of its intention to enter a team must be received by the Life Impact Office, on a form supplied by that office, no later than the date posted on the C&MA Quizzing website.
+- Notification by each district of its intention to enter a team must be received by the CQLT, on a form supplied by the CQLT, no later than the date posted on the C&MA Quizzing website.
-- The names of the International Team, coaching staff, and all registration fees must be sent, when specified, to the Life Impact Office for that quiz year.
+- The names of the International Team, coaching staff, and all registration fees must be sent, when specified, to the LIFE Office for that quiz year.

 ## Selection of Officials
 - Officials for a sanctioned quiz may include a quizmaster, answer judge(s), and a scorekeeper(s).